-The Student Code applies to students and to their registered organizations.
-Unless otherwise noted, use of the term “student” in this document shall apply to the student as an individual and to a registered student organization as a single entity, as applicable.
-Registered student organizations may be held accountable either through Department of Student Activities’ policies or The Student Code.
-The officers or the leaders of a particular registered student organization usually will be expected to represent the organization during the student conduct process.
+The Student Code applies to students and to their student organizations.
+Unless otherwise noted, use of the term “student” in this document shall apply to the student as an individual and to a student organization as a single entity, as applicable.
+Registered student organizations may be held accountable through Department of Student Activities’ policies and/or The Student Code.
+The officers or the leaders of a particular registered student organization usually will be expected to represent the organization during the Student Conduct process.
 Nothing in this code shall preclude holding certain members of an organization accountable for their individual acts committed in the context of or in association with the organization’s alleged violation of The Student Code.

 A. Jurisdiction of the University

 - Each student shall be responsible for one’s conduct from the time of admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if the conduct is not discovered until after a degree is awarded).
 The Student Code shall apply to a student’s conduct even if the student withdraws from the University while a student conduct matter is pending.

 - The University may apply The Student Code to students whose misconduct has a direct and distinct adverse impact on the University community, its members, and/or the pursuit of its objectives regardless of where such conduct may occur.
 The following examples describe the kinds of off-campus acts that might be addressed through the University student conduct system.
 They are illustrative in intent and they should not be regarded as all-inclusive: driving under the influence of alcohol or drugs; physical/sexual assault; sale/distribution of illegal substances; and malicious destruction of property.
 Should the Director of Community Standards reasonably determine that a particular alleged act of off-campus misconduct falls within the jurisdiction of the University, the case will be referred to the University Student conduct System.